OfficeDev/TrainingContent/O3651-7 Setting up your Developer environment in Office 365/Lab.md

      GO
      ```
   8. Click **Run**.
-3. Update the Entity Framework package.
+3. Update the Entity Framework package in Visual Studio.
   1. Right click the **AzurePHAWeb** project and select **Manage NuGet Packages**.
   2. Type **Entity Framework** in the search box.
   3. Click the **Install** button for Entity Framework version 6.